calvinmclean/automated-garden/README.md

 ## Components

 ### Garden App
 This Go application is contained in the [`garden-app`](./garden-app) directory and consists of a CLI and web backend for interacting with the garden controller.
-This part is currently under development, but aims to implement the following features:
+It implements the following features:
   - CRUD operations for Plants using RESTy API
   - Actions to water plants, skip next N waterings, and stop watering
   - Water plants automatically on a cron-based schedule